zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-04-active-htb.md

 ![alt_text](/assets/images/active/image2.png "image_tooltip")

-By accessing `Replication` and downloading all files inside using `mget*` we find a `Groups.xml `file which might contain usernames and passwords
+By accessing `Replication` and downloading all files inside using `mget*`, we find a `Groups.xml `file, which might contain usernames and passwords